Edit-Mr/Edit-Mr/README.md

 ## 💻 &nbsp;About Me

-_I'm a 🌐 Full Stack Developer, 🎨 Digital Artist, and a 🎵 Music Producer from Taiwan.
+_I'm a 🌐 Full Stack Developer, 🎨 Digital Artist, 🎤 PF/WS Debater, and a 🎵 Music Producer from Taiwan.
 I like to use technology to do all types of creations._

 -   🌎 &nbsp; Exploring new technologies and developing software solutions to make the world a better place.
 -   🎓 &nbsp; Studying CS in NYCU.